ajtock/NGS_intro_Cambridge_SysBio/README.md

 2. retain reads that each align as part of a proper ("concordant") paired-end alignment
 3. remove any unmapped reads
 4. retain only unique alignments, which have mapping quality (MAPQ) scores of 42
-5. output the retained alignments to a file in Binary Alignment/Map (BAM) format (a compressed version of SAM format), in the output directory
+5. output the retained alignments to a file in Binary Alignment/Map (BAM) format (a compressed version of SAM format), with a `.bam` file extension, in the output directory

 Redirect the stdout and stderr generated by your `samtools` command to an appropriately named log file.